pingcap/docs/faq/backup-and-restore-faq.md

 ### When the upstream database imports data using TiDB Lightning in the physical import mode, the log backup feature becomes unavailable.
 Why?

 Currently, the log backup feature is not fully adapted to TiDB Lightning.
-Therefore, data imported in the physical mode of TiDB Lightning cannot be backed up to logs.
+Therefore, data imported in the physical mode of TiDB Lightning cannot be backed up into log data

 In upstream clusters where you create log backup tasks, avoid using the TiDB Lightning physical mode to import data.
 Instead, you can use TiDB Lightning logical mode.
 If you do need to use the physical mode, perform a snapshot backup after the import is complete, so that PITR can be restored to the time point after the snapshot backup.